$p$-adic families of automorphic forms in the $\mu$-ordinary setting: Differential operators in the -ordinary setting

 induced by the canonical projection (described in more detail in \cite[Lemma 2.4.6]{EFMV})

 We define

 \begin{rmk} The $p$-adic operators $D_\rho^\CZ$ are the $p$-adic incarnation of the Maass--Shimura $\ci$ differential operators $D_{\rho, \ci}^\CZ$ that arise over $\IC$ and are described in detail in, for example, \cite[Section 23]{sh}, \cite{shclassical}, and \cite[Section 12]{Shimura}.
-The construction of these $\ci$ differential operators is similar, except that the canonical complement to $\omega$ is replaced by the Hodge de Rham splitting.
+The construction of these $\ci$ differential operators is similar, except that the complement to $\omega$ is replaced by the Hodge de Rham splitting.
+The Hodge theoretic construction was first completed by M.\ Harris for Siegel modular forms in \cite{hasv} (which we recommend to readers trying to get acquainted with the ideas of this construction) and for more general Shimura varieties in \cite{ha86}.
 We also define analogous $\ci$ differential operators $D_{\kappa, \ci}^{\kappa'}$ similarly. \end{rmk}